-qx.Website is a low-level package that you deploy as a single .js file, like you would with many other JavaScript libraries.
+qx.Website is a low-level package that you deploy by including one or more .js file(s) in your HTML pages, like you would with many other JavaScript libraries.
 Its contents encompasses DOM and BOM abstractions, cross-browser event handling, a selector engine, and a stripped-down version of the qooxdoo class system.
-It does not include any UI widgets.
-It is suitable if you basically want to manipulate DOM elements on a page.
+A small set of UI widgets is available. qx.
+Website is suitable if you basically want to manipulate DOM elements and styles on a page, as opposed to creating a single-page application written entirely in JavaScript.